 Dumais KM, Veenema AH.
 Presence and absence of sex differences in structure and function of the brain oxytocin system: Implications for understanding social behavior.
 Book chapter in: Sex Differences in the Central Nervous System, Elsevier, R. Shansky & J. Johnson (Eds).
 In press.

 Dumais KM, Veenema AH.
 Vasopressin and oxytocin receptor systems in the brain: sex differences and implications for social behavior.
-Frontiers in Neuroendocrinology.
-In press.
+Frontiers in Neuroendocrinology May 4, [Epub ahead of print].

 Bredewold R, Smith CJW, Dumais KM, Veenema AH.
 Sex-specific modulation of juvenile social play behavior by vasopressin and oxytocin depends on social context.
 Front Behav Neurosci doi: 10.3389/fnbeh.2014.00216.

 Dumais KM, Bredewold R, Mayer TE, Veenema AH.
 Sex differences in oxytocin receptor binding in forebrain regions: correlations with social interest in brain region- and sex-specific ways.
 Hormones & Behavior, 64:693-701.

 Veenema AH, Bredewold R, De Vries GJ.
 Sex-specific modulation of juvenile social play by vasopressin.
 Psychoneuroendocrinology, 38:2554-61.